Janice McGeachin

-Janice Kyes McGeachin (/mə'giː.ɪn/; born January 18, 1963) is an American far-right politician and businesswoman who served as the 43rd lieutenant governor of Idaho from 2019 to 2023.
+Janice Kyes McGeachin (/mə'giː.ɪn/; born January 18, 1963) is an American politician and businesswoman who served as the 43rd lieutenant governor of Idaho from 2019 to 2023.
 A member of the Republican Party, she was previously a member of the Idaho House of Representatives from 2002 until 2012.

 Educated at the University of Arizona, McGeachin owned several businesses in Idaho Falls.
 She entered politics in 2002 when elected to a seat in the state house.
 She was elected lieutenant governor in the 2018 election, to serve with the governor, Brad Little.
 She is the first female lieutenant governor of Idaho.
 As lieutenant governor, McGeachin aligned herself with Donald Trump and frequently clashed with Little.
 She unsuccessfully challenged Little in the Republican primary for governor in the 2022 election.

 Early life and education

 McGeachin was born Janice Kyes on January 18, 1963, in Las Cruces, New Mexico.
 She graduated from Skyline High School in Idaho Falls and earned her B.S. in finance and accounting from the University of Arizona.